Skip to main content Skip to survey

 The holiday is a celebration of light over darkness and good triumphing over evil.
 Households who celebrate mark the holiday by cleaning their homes and decorating them with lights, including oil lamps called "diya," preparing and sharing special meals, exchanging gifts, creating intricate Rangoli art and more.
 This Diwali, DC Public Library invites you to check out these beautiful picture books about the holiday to read with your family!

-Check Out My Diwali Light
+Check Out A Sweet Diwali

 It's Diwali